 Features of DBMS

-Some common features of DBMS include:
+Some common features of a DBMS include:

-- User-accessible catalogue with metadata
+- User-accessible catalogues with metadata for easy data discovery

-- Transaction and concurrency support
+- Transaction and concurrency support for basic multi-user operations

-- Implementation of constraints
+- Implementation of basic constraints to maintain data consistency

 Check out the difference between NoSQL and SQL in our blog on SQL vs NoSQL.